kylejeske/aws-cloudformation-to-terraform/README.md

-# AWS CloudFormation to Terraform Configuration (HCL) Files
+# Synatx Transformation Tool
+Initial definition:
-AWS CloudFormation to HashiCorp Terraform (HCL) Files
+1) AWS CloudFormation to HashiCorp Terraform (HCL) Files

 ## Goal
 Convert Cloudformation (JSON) files and all their resources to a Terraform Infrastructure configuration template file.